PatrickMassot/leanblueprint/README.md

 particular that your project repository is hosted on Github and you want to host its blueprint on github.io.

-If you don’t want to use the `leanblueprint` command line tool, you can use use this plugin as any other plasTeX plugin, using `plastex --plugins leanblueprint my_file.tex` (not recommended).
+If you don’t want to use the `leanblueprint` command line tool, you can use this plugin as any other plasTeX plugin, using `plastex --plugins leanblueprint my_file.tex` (not recommended).